 The scene where Snow White helps the little blue bird.

 And the reveal that all the frightening eyes a crying Snow White saw in the forest?
 Harmless woodland animals, who come out to greet her when she is at despair's door.

 The fact that, of all the dwarfs, it's Grumpy that leads the charge to avenge Snow White against the Queen.

 Grumpy turns out to be very affectionate with Snow White, and it's beautiful.

 The huntsman deserves a heartwarming moment.
 He's put in a position where he must either kill Snow White or face execution.
 He makes sure that her back is turned because he doesn't want to look her in the eyes.
 To top it off, when she catches him trying, the second he looks at her scared face, he drops the knife and begins sobbing, begging for her forgiveness, warns her that the Queen is out to get her, and tells her to run for it.

-The scene when Snow White and the dwarfs are sleeping, and a fly lands on one of the dwarfs and sleeps with them with a buzzing snore.
-It's so cute, it may be coupled with a Funny Moment.
+The scene when Snow White and the dwarfs are sleeping, and a fly lands on Sleepy's nose and sleeps on it with a buzzing snore.
+It's so cute, it may double as a Funny Moment.

 Snow White is seen making a pie for Grumpy right before the Queen shows up.